 I wrote this paper about the connections between Russia and Dracula a year ago and thought I would get it published.
 It was kind of just an interesting ‘spin off’ of my research on Nostradamus.
-Frankly, I am pretty sure it is hated by every reviewer who lays their hands on it.
-Maybe I shouldn’t try and submit it to left leaning journals any longer.
-No matter, now it is for the blog.
+Now I lost interest in revising and publishing it, so it is for the blog.

 Since I have written this, I have made some advances in my theory and personal understanding of anti-Semitism and antifascism.
 You may find it somewhat ‘primitive’ compared to my more recent analyses.
 But the nuts and bolts hold true in my opinion.

 Marxist Dracula meets Vlad the Impaler and the Propaganda Men: